-Year Ended July 31, (In thousands) 2018 2017 2016 Weighted average common shares outstanding 231,793 228,686 228,846 Effect of dilutive securities - stock options 10,084 8,333 15,449 Weighted average common and dilutive potential common shares outstanding 241,877 237,019 244,295
+Year Ended July 31, (In thousands) 2019 2018 2017 Weighted average common shares outstanding 230,489 231,793 228,686 Effect of dilutive securities - stock options 9,964 10,084 8,333 Weighted average common and dilutive potential common shares outstanding 240,453 241,877 237,019

 There were no material adjustments to net income required in calculating diluted net income per share.
-Excluded from the dilutive earnings per share calculation were 4,788,004; 3,058,808; and 11,594,014 options to purchase the Company's common stock for the years ended July 31, 2018, 2017 and 2016, respectively, because their inclusion would have been anti-dilutive.
-During the year ended July 31, 2016, the Company adopted ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting, which caused an impact on dilutive potential common shares outstanding, as the Company excluded the excess tax benefits and deficiencies from the proceeds portion of the diluted earnings per share calculations as they are no longer recorded in equity, which caused dilutive potential common shares outstanding to increase for all periods in fiscal 2016.
+Excluded from the dilutive earnings per share calculation were 3,045,000; 4,788,004; and 3,058,808 options to purchase the Company's common stock for the years ended July 31, 2019, 2018 and 2017, respectively, because their inclusion would have been anti-dilutive.

-NOTE 14 - Segments and Other Geographic Reporting
+NOTE 12 - Segments and Other Geographic Reporting

 The Company's U.S. and International regions are considered two separate operating segments and are disclosed as two reportable segments.
-The segments represent geographic areas and reflect how the chief operating decision maker allocates resources and measures results, including total revenues, operating income and income before income taxes.
-The segments continue to share similar business models, services and economic characteristics.
-Intercompany income (expense) primarily related to charges for services provided by the U.S. segment.
+The segments represent geographic areas and reflect how the chief operating decision maker allocates resources and measures results, including total revenues and operating income.